mattiaslundberg/ansible-workstation/README.md

 All OSes requires an ssh key setup and working with github

+## Partial install

+Add `--skip-tags` with any of the following tags to skip parts of the setup:

+ * `asfd` Don't install asdf plugins

 ## macos

  * Generate ssh key and upload to github